What Is a Franchise Agreement?

-In the United States, a license becomes a franchise if it meets the definition established by the Federal Trade Commission (FTC), known as the FTC Franchise Rule, and by the various states that have adopted alternative definitions.
-Under the FTC Franchise Rule, there are three general requirements for a license to be considered a franchise:
+In the United States, a business becomes a franchise if it meets the definition established by the Federal Trade Commission (FTC), known as the FTC Franchise Rule.
+Under the FTC Franchise Rule, there are three general requirements for a franchise agreement to be considered official:

 - The franchisee’s business is substantially associated with the franchisor's brand.
 In franchising, the franchisor and each of its franchisees are sharing a common brand.

 - The franchisor receives a fee from the franchisee for the right to enter into the relationship and to operate its business using the franchisor’s trademarks.
-The fee can be an initial fee or it can be a continuing fee in excess of $500—adjusted annually—with certain exemptions provided under the law.
+The fee can be an initial fee of at least $500 or it can be a continuing fee—with certain exemptions provided under the law.

 Several states have also passed laws that define a franchise, and the definitions may include some relationships that do not meet the FTC Franchise Rule.

 A franchise agreement is a license that establishes the rights and obligations of the franchisor and the franchisee.
-This agreement is designed to protect the franchisor's intellectual property and ensure consistency in how each of its licensees operates under its brand.
-Even though the relationship is codified in a written agreement that is meant to last at least 10–20 years, the franchisor needs to have the ability to evolve the brand and its consumer offering to stay competitive.
+This agreement is designed to protect the franchisor's intellectual property (IP) and ensure consistency in how each of its licensees operates under its brand.
+Even though the relationship is codified in a written agreement that is meant to last as long as 20 years, the franchisor needs to have the ability to evolve the brand and its consumer offering to stay competitive.

 The agreement also needs to be flexible enough to allow the franchisor to make contractual modifications that reflect decisions in response to franchisees' specific needs.
-However, there are no changes to the stipulation that franchisees must manage their independently-owned businesses daily by continually meeting brand standards.
+However, there are no changes to the stipulation that franchisees must manage their independently owned businesses daily in accordance with brand standards.

-- Overview of the relationship: This includes the parties to the contract, the ownership of the intellectual property (IP), and the overall obligations of the franchisee to operate its business to brand standards.
+- Overview of the relationship: This includes the parties to the contract, the ownership of IP, and the overall obligations of the franchisee to operate its business to brand standards.

 - Duration of the franchise agreement: This involves the length of the relationship, the franchisee’s successor rights to enter into new agreements, and the requirement to upgrade the franchisee’s location.